 - will become confident, well-balanced individuals, able to take their places in society as good citizens and leaders, and able to form strong and enduring relationships with others.

-We aim to enable girls to:
+Through boarding, we aim to enable girls to:

 - grow into independent, disciplined and self-reliant adults;